heidelberg-hepml/lloca/docs/source/lloca-vs-lgatr.rst

 Benefits of L-GATr / specialized layers
 ---------------------------------------

-* **Less code overhead**, e.g. `LGATrSlim <https://github.com/heidelberg-hepml/lgatr/blob/main/lgatr/nets/lgatr_slim.py>`_ fits into a single file.
+* **Simpler**, e.g. `LGATrSlim <https://github.com/heidelberg-hepml/lgatr/blob/main/lgatr/nets/lgatr_slim.py>`_ fits into a single file.
   Canonicalization modifies the backbone architecture only slightly, but the Frames-Net and subsequent orthonormalization requires significant extra code.
-* **Training dynamics are typically simpler**, because the interaction between the Frames-Net and backbone in LLoCa can lead to more complex training dynamics.
+* **Training dynamics are typically easier**, because the interaction between the Frames-Net and backbone in LLoCa can lead to more complex training dynamics.
   For instance, we found in some cases that the Frames-Net in LLoCa overfits before the backbone does, even though the Frames-Net has far fewer parameters.

 Benefits of LLoCa / canonicalization